 Troubleshooting Vegan Macarons

-- Like regular Parisian macarons, ensure you weigh your ingredients by the gram or ounce using a digital scale (see reasons why in my article here) and follow the recipe to the letter.
+- Like regular Parisian macarons, ensure you weigh your ingredients by the gram or ounce using a digital scale (this article link explains why) and follow the recipe to the letter.
 Although not difficult to make, following the recipe through exactly will achieve the right result, although the only other culprits could be your ingredients and oven, as all ovens behave differently.
 For this, I’d suggest an oven thermometer, just to ensure your oven is doing what it says it’s doing;

 - As with regular Parisian macarons, avoid using liquid colouring as it waters down the meringue, making it difficult to work with.
 I use powdered colouring where only a quarter teaspoon, for example, is needed.
 For stockists, see baking chat for more information;